bindbc-sfml 1.1.1

 About CSFML

-.
+This documentation describes how to use BindBC-SFML.
 As the maintainer of this library, I do not provide instructions on using CSFML.
 However, since these are direct bindings to the CSFML API, then the following quote from the CSFML download page applies (documentation link added by me for convenience):

 Since the CSFML API is similar to SFML, there's no tutorial for it; but you can follow the C++ tutorials available on this website, and adapt them to the C API very easily.

-The CSFML download packages include the C API documentation so that you can easily see how to translate the C++ examples to C, which in turn will be an almost direct translation to D. (In the future, I intend to create a D tutorial series that will use bindbc-sfml
+The CSFML download packages include the C API documentation so that you can easily see how to translate the C++ examples to C, which in turn will be an almost direct translation to D. (In the future, I intend to create a D tutorial series that will use BindBC-SFML.)

 Usage

-is configured to compile as dynamic bindings that are not -betterC
+By default, BindBC-SFML is configured to compile as dynamic bindings that are not -betterC

 compatible.
 The dynamic bindings have no link-time dependency on the CSFML libraries, so the CSFML shared libraries must be manually loaded at runtime.
 When configured as static bindings, there is a link-time dependency on the CSFML libraries—either the static libraries or the appropriate files for linking with shared libraries on your system (see below).